 Tip #11: Café Bristol

 A visit to Warsaw is not complete without a visit to Café Bristol.
-The legendary Viennese style café in the heart of Warsaw has never changed their dessert recipes.
-Since 1901, the tradition of the best pastries in town is still alive.
-Pastry chef Grzegorz Walicki has been creating magic for over 30 years, in the luxury halls of Hotel Bristol in Warsaw.
+The legendary Viennese-style café in the heart of Warsaw has never changed its dessert recipes.
+Since 1901, the tradition of the best pastries in town has remained alive.

-- Everyday: 9 am – 7 pm
+- Everyday: 8 am – 7 pm

 - Krakowskie Przedmieście 42/44, 00-325 Warsaw